ll886/skribbl.io/README.md

 ## Running the project on your local machine

-Move into the frontend directory:
+In one terminal, move into the frontend directory:
 ```
 cd frontend
 ```